Burakovsky scores in OT to give Kraken 4-3 win over Devils - NewsBreak

 Burakovsky scores in OT to give Kraken 4-3 win over Devils

-It took all of 45 games for the Seattle Kraken to match the win total from the franchise's disappointing inaugural season.

-It also landed Seattle a spot few expected the Kraken to see this season: first place.

-Ryan Donato had two goals and an assist, and Andre Burakovsky scored 1:10 into overtime to give the Kraken a 4-3 victory over the New Jersey Devils on Thursday night.
+SEATTLE (AP) — Ryan Donato had two goals and an assist for Seattle, and Andre Burakovsky scored 1:10 into overtime to give the Kraken a 4-3 victory over the New Jersey Devils on Thursday night.

-Seattle snapped a two-game losing streak and picked up its 27th victory, matching its total from last season when the Kraken finished 27-49-6.
-The win combined with Vegas' loss to Detroit moved Seattle into a first-place tie with the Golden Knights in the Pacific Division, although the Kraken have a better points percentage.

-“It tells me the work that the group in here has done.
-I mean, that’s that’s the bottom line, right?”
-Seattle coach Dave Hakstol said.
-“That’s what we’re here for.
-You’re here to compete for a playoff spot and positioning, and No. 1 on the list — continue competing every night for important points that go into the bank toward a playoff berth.”

 Donato powered Seattle to an early 2-0 lead, but New Jersey rallied.
 Erik Haula’s short-handed breakaway goal at 6:04 of the third period tied it at 2.